ju-lewis/Notes/COMP30023 - Computer Systems/Lectures/L7 - Memory Management.md

 The operating system maintains a *page table* which records the mappings from pages to frames
 - Each entry indicates where each page is placed in physical memory

+The *Page Table Base Register (PTBR)* points to the start of the page table